mhg-local/SARGONwebsite/webpages/get-started.md

 ### Using SARGON for device provisioning and governing

-- **Deploy an web interface** for atumatic ingesting and retrieving data using SARGON models with the [Device Wizard *(Entierty)](https://git.rwth-aachen.de/EBC/Team_BA/projects/n5geh/n5geh.tutorials/n5geh.tutorials.entirety_step_by_step) reference implementation
+- **Deploy an web interface** for automatic ingesting and retrieving data using SARGON models with the [Device Wizard *(Entierty)](https://git.rwth-aachen.de/EBC/Team_BA/projects/n5geh/n5geh.tutorials/n5geh.tutorials.entirety_step_by_step) reference implementation

 ### Create your own SARGON models